salt-extensions/saltext-vault/README.md

 ## User Documentation

-This README for people wanting to contribute to the project.
+This README is for people aiming to contribute to the project.
-If you just want to get started, check out the module docstrings (for now, documentation is coming!).
+If you just want to get started with the extension, check out the module docstrings (for now, documentation is coming!).

 ## Contributing